Lakemba Mosque

-The Lakemba Mosque, also known as the Masjid Ali Bin Abi Talib and officially the Imam Ali bin Abi Taleb Mosque, is Australia's largest mosque.
-It was the first purpose-built mosque in Sydney and is located at 71-75 Wangee Road, Lakemba.
+The Lakemba Mosque, also known as the Masjid Ali Bin Abi Talib and officially the Imam Ali bin Abi Taleb Mosque, is a Sunni Islam mosque, located at 71-75 Wangee Road, Lakemba, in suburban Sydney, New South Wales, Australia.
+It is Australia's largest mosque.
 Owned and managed by the Lebanese Muslim Association (LMA), Lakemba Mosque and the LMA offices are situated contiguously at the same address.

 History

 A small house on the current site of Lakemba Mosque was purchased and used by the Lebanese Muslim Association from the 1960s as a place of worship.
 The house was demolished in the early 1970s and construction of the current building commenced.
 Construction lasted five years, with the mosque being completed in 1977.
-The opening of the mosque was attended by the former Prime Minister Gough Whitlam.
+The opening of the mosque was attended by the former Prime Minister.
 Fundraising for the mosque took place both locally and internationally, with about half the funds coming from the Middle East and the largest single donation coming from the Saudi royal family.
 Lakemba Mosque was the second purpose-built mosque in Sydney and remains arguably Australia's most well-known and important mosque.

 While historically Muslims of Lebanese heritage constituted the majority of the congregation, today people of Pakistani, Bangladeshi, Somali and South-East Asian backgrounds also attend in significant numbers, along with a small but growing number of converts.
 The overwhelming majority of the congregation is either of Hanafi or Shafi'i background.